 Let’s try to understand the basic concept of Net Positive Suction Head or NPSH!
 How long pump will last?
 This is the question we come across lots of times.
 But it is not just about the design of the pump which has a stake in its long life but its proper selection for a specific task is also important.

-- Among the different factors during pump design, net positive suction head or NPSH is one of the main factor which needs to be considered during the deisgn.
+- Among the different factors during pump design, net positive suction head or NPSH is one of the main factors which needs to be considered during the design.

-- If mistakes are done while selecting a pump then it will lead to early pump failures, increasing maintenance cost with time, wastage of time in maintenance which will result in high production cost as well wastage of man-hours of labors.
+- If mistakes are done while selecting a pump then it will lead to early pump failures, increasing maintenance costs with time, and wastage of time in maintenance which will result in high production costs as well as wastage of man-hours of labor.

-- So, we will lean here this aspect of deciding the pump design & application and the main challenges with respect to Net Positive Suction Head.
+- So, we will learn here this aspect of deciding the pump design & application and the main challenges with respect to the Net Positive Suction Head.

 Net Positive Suction Head Important Aspects